bediger4000/linked_lists/README.md

 A compendium of linked list developer interview questions in Go

-[Why Do Interviewers Ask Linked List Questions?](https://hillelwayne.com/post/linked-lists/)
+[Why Do Interviewers Ask Linked List Questions?](https://hillelwayne.com/post/linked-lists/) Why, to see if the candidate could write working code in C.
+Linked list problems are past their freshness date for that purpose.

 I wrote a Go [linked list package](list) to provide a framework for creating linked lists from textual representations,